ljwagerfield/reverso/README.md

 Reverso's USP was to be a constraint solver with first-class support for complex objects and arrays.

-Traditional constraint solvers do not provide first-class support for variable-typed objects or variable-sized arrays: they support variable scalars only (and since there's no variable-sized arrays, you must define how many scalars you need upfront).
+Traditional constraint solvers do not provide first-class support for complex objects or variably-sized arrays: they support variable scalars only (and since there's no variably-sized arrays, you must define how many scalars you need upfront).
 Whilst there are workarounds, they often have limited application.
-For example, a common workaround to achieve a variable-sized array is to declare the maximum number of scalars you need upfront, and then a separate scalar to hold the active length of your array: however, this quickly becomes unwieldy if you need an array of arrays.
+For example, a common workaround to achieve a variably-sized array is to declare the maximum number of scalars you need upfront, and then a separate scalar to hold the active length of your array: however, this quickly becomes unwieldy if you need an array of arrays.

 Working within these restrictions is like trying to write predicates whereby the inputs can only be complex objects of a